NiftyApes/hsla-contracts/README.md

 `SigLending.sol` allows for lenders and borrowers to execute and refinance loans based on the liquidity and gas-less offers made via signatures and that are stored in a centralized database.

+## Deployment Sequence

+The NiftyApes are four idependently deployed contracts that reference each other for full functionality.
+The first contracts to be deployed will have `updateContractAddress` functions that allow them to reference later deployed contracts.
+These `update` functions are only intended to be used once to intiial the system, not to update in the future, which could have adverse affects.
+Later deployed contracts will have the addresses of earlier deployed contracts hardcoded into their `initialize` functions.

+Deploy sequence:

+1. Deploy Liquidity.sol
+2. Call liquidity.initalize()
+   a.
+Confirm contract ownership
+3. Hardcode liquidity contract address in:
+   a.
+Offers.sol
+   b.
+SigLending.sol
+   c.
+Lending.sol
+4. Deploy Offers.sol
+5. Call offers.initalize()
+   a.
+Confirm contract ownership
+6. Hardcode liquidity contract address in:
+   b.
+SigLending.sol
+   c.
+Lending.sol
+7. Deploy SigLending.sol
+8. Call sigLending.initalize()
+   a.
+Confirm contract ownership
+9. Hardcode liquidity contract address in:
+   c.
+Lending.sol
+10. Deploy Lending.sol
+11. Call lending.initalize()
+    a.
+Confirm contract ownership
+12. Call sigLending.updateLendingContractAddress(lendingContractAddress)
+13. Call offers.updateLendingContractAddress(lendingContractAddress)
+14. Call offers.updateSigLendingContractAddress(sigLendingContractAddress)
+15. Call liquidity.updateLendingContractAddress(lendingContractAddress)

 ## NiftyApes Error Messages

 "00001" == "lender balance"